RogerQi/GAPS/README.md

 ```

 and you should see the results.
 Note that the diversity-guided exemplar selection requires computation of prototype of every image in the base training stage, which requires roughly 15 minutes on the first time one runs incremental learning on a split.

+Following PIFS, the reported base and novel IoU are averaged across results after each single incremental learning task, masking unseen classes.
+To obtain the results reported in the paper, you need to follow the same procedure.